Olympiastadion (Berlin): Tenant

-The stadium has been used as the home venue for the Bundesliga's Hertha BSC since 1963.
+The stadium has been used as the home venue for the 2.
+Bundesliga club Hertha Berlin since 1963.
 In 1963, the Bundesliga was formed, and Hertha BSC participated by direct invitation, leaving its old stadium (the "Plumpe") to use the Olympiastadion.
 On 24 August, it played the first local match against 1.
 FC Nürnberg, with the final score 1–1.

-However, in 1965, the German Football Association found Hertha BSC guilty of bribery and relegated them to the Regional Leagues.
+However, in 1965, the German Football Association found Hertha BSC guilty of bribery and relegated them to the Regionalliga Berlin.

-In 1968, Hertha returned to the first division, and to the Olympiastadion, and in 1971 sold "Plumpe".
-The second half of the 1970s was quite successful for Hertha BSC Berlin.
-In 1979, it reached the semifinals of the UEFA Cup, but was defeated by Red Star Belgrade.
+In 1968, Hertha returned to the first division, and to the Olympiastadion, and in 1971 sold the "Plumpe".
+The second half of the 1970s was quite successful for Hertha BSC.
+In 1979, it reached the semi-finals of the UEFA Cup, but was defeated by Red Star Belgrade.
 Hertha reached the finals of the German Cup twice (1977 and 1979).
-In the 1980s, Hertha had a declining role in the Bundesliga, and fell to the Regional Leagues in 1986, although they later recovered reaching the Second Division (1988–1989).
+In the 1980s, Hertha had a declining time in the Bundesliga, and fell into the Amateur-Oberliga Berlin in 1986.
+They moved to the smaller Poststadion.
+Hertha recovered, and joined the 2.
+Bundesliga for the 1988–89 season, and returned to the Olympiastadion.
+Other teams have also used the Olympiastadion, like Tasmania, Tennis Borussia and Blau-Weiß 90 when they played in the Bundesliga.
+1. FC Union Berlin played four home matches during the 2021–22 UEFA Europa Conference League at the Olympiastadion and the home matches in the 2023–24 UEFA Champions League, both due to the Stadion An der Alten Försterei not being up to UEFA's Stadium Specifications.

+When the Olympiastadion was not picked to host matches for the UEFA Euro 1988 because of West Berlin's controversial status, the stadium held a Four Nations Tournament instead, and the DFB-Pokal final was awarded to Berlin for five years.
+It has been held there permanently since 1985.
+The stadium also hosted the women's DFB-Pokal finals from 1985 to 2009.

 With the demolition of the Berlin Wall in November 1989, a spontaneous feeling of sympathy between Hertha and 1.
-FC Union Berlin from Eastern Berlin arose, which culminated in a friendly match at the Olympiastadion with 50,000 spectators (27 January 1990).
-In 1990, Hertha returned to the First Division, although it fell again to the Second Division from 1991 until 1997.
+FC Union Berlin from East Berlin arose, which culminated in a friendly match at the Olympiastadion with 50,000 spectators (27 January 1990).
+In 1990, Hertha returned to the Bundesliga, although they fell again to the 2.
+Bundesliga from 1991 until 1997.

-Since 1997, the club has improved, climbing up the Bundesliga table and qualifying for the UEFA Champions League, with matches against top European teams like Chelsea and A.C.
-Milan.
+Since 1997, the club has improved, climbing up the Bundesliga table and qualifying for the UEFA Champions League, with matches against top European teams like Chelsea and AC Milan.

 Notable events

 The Olympiastadion held the world record for the attendance of a baseball game during the 1936 Olympics thought to be over 100,000.

-Since 1985, the stadium has hosted the finals of both the DFB-Pokal and its companion women's tournament, the Frauen DFB Pokal.
-However, it did not host the 2010 final of the Frauen DFB Pokal, which was held at Cologne's RheinEnergieStadion as part of an experimental test to host the event in a different city.

-The stadium hosted five American Bowls between 1990 and 1994.
-The stadium was also home to Berlin Thunder, an American football team in NFL Europa, from 2003 until the league's operator, the U.S. National Football League, closed down the money-losing competition in 2007.

 The stadium also hosted The World Culture Festival.
 2011 was to celebrate 30 years of service to humanity by Art of Living Foundation.

-The stadium also hosts the Internationales Stadionfest, which also served as an IAAF Golden League event until 2010.
-The future of the event is currently unknown.
+The stadium also hosts the annual Internationales Stadionfest since 1937, which served as an IAAF Golden League event until 2010.

 The stadium hosted the 2009 World Championships in Athletics where Usain Bolt broke the 100 metres and 200 metres world records.